Phani943/Food_CNN_Classifier/README.md

 ## Repository Structure

 - `data/`: Contains the dataset used for training.
-- `notebooks/`: Contains example notebooks for training and inference.
+- `notebooks/`: Contains notebook for training and inference.

 ## Future Work